 Assoc.
 Prof. Dr. David Asrivatham is leading the flagship research programme titled Data Analytics, Modelling and Visualisation.
 This flagship programme is centered upon 3 main pillars, which are Cyber Security, Big Data, Cloud, Internet of Things (IoT).
 His objective is to develop the expertise and experience in Data Analytics, Modelling and Visualisation.
 Besides that, with all the accumulating raw data, he hopes to change this raw data into valuable insights.
 Furthermore, Dr. David wants to develop new solutions and tools for Big Data Analytics, while applying Big Data Analytics to a wide range of applications to gain better insights to the real world problem.
 Indefinitely, Dr. David wants to promote Data-Driven decision-making solutions for industries.

 Using the 3 pillar components; Cyber Security, Big Data, Cloud, IoT, the multi-disciplinary flagship programme is divided into 6 main projects.
 The projects involves School of Computing & IT, School of Hospitality, Tourism and Event, and Taylor’s Business School.
-Dr. David is also leading the projects; Travel Behavior Modeling using Data from Smart Mobile Application.
-This study is investigating the social behavior of urban Malaysians towards the use of transport.
+Dr. David is also leading the projects; Travel Behaviour Modeling using Data from Smart Mobile Application.
+This study is investigating the social behaviour of urban Malaysians towards the use of transport.
 Transportation is a necessity for our day-to-day activities.
 With that, Dr. David wants to study the perception that users have towards transport and climate change.
 The criteria’s that he will assess is the users’ travel habits, their choice of transports and issues pertaining to transport and travel patterns.
 From these data, Dr. David would be able to create a model to conceptually decipher the travelling patterns of Malaysians.

 The second project is Virtual Tourism in 3D Virtual Worlds by Dr. Rokkhshad Tavakoli.
 Virtual Tourism has become a widespread social practice in contemporary society, while corporeal patterns of mobility concurrently increases.
 However, tourists’ experiences in virtual tourist remain unexplored.
 Dr. Rokhsad will study on methods to develop model for tourists’ motivation travelling to an actual destination after experiencing a virtual destination.
 Besides that, she plans to develop a framework for the destination markers in virtual worlds to advertise their destinations in virtual worlds.
 This study will create a beter understanding in the necessirty of virtual tourists.